Yasemin Mori: Biography

 As daughter of military architect father and Edirne-born mother worked as a sales chief on Turkish Airlines, her original last name was Savgı.
 She chooses to go by the scene alias mori, which means girl in various ethnic Balkan Turkic dialects, and which was a name she was called by many of her friends as a young girl.

 She composed her first song when she was a teenager with contributions of her elder sister's music record share.
 At a Kings of Convenience concert on Istanbul on July 6, 2005, she invaded the stage by dancing on her own.
 Her first album Hayvanlar was released on 10 July 2008 by Irmak Plak.
 Mori released her second studio album Deli Bando in October 2012 after three years of development, working with members of Korhan Futacı ve Kara Orkestra and Boğaziçi Jazz Choir.

-Mori released her third album Finnari Kakaraska in March 2015, featuring two covers Gel by Ajda Pekkan and Kanatları Gümüş Yavru Bir Kuş by Nazım Hikmet.
+Mori released her third album Finnari Kakaraska in March 2015, featuring Gel by Ajda Pekkan and Kanatları Gümüş Yavru Bir Kuş, a poem by Nazım Hikmet.

 She occasionally shares her works and announcements via her own Tumblr page since August 2009, as 2004 graduate of the Department of Graphic Design at Bilkent University.

-As having relationship with fellow music producer Serhat Şensesli since 2017, she gave birth to her first child, Milan on July 10, 2020.
+As having relationship with fellow music producer Serhat Şensesli since 2017, she gave birth to her first child, Milan on 10 July 2020.
+In spite of she once was against the marriage system, she married with Emre Irmak in May 2024, producer of her first album Hayvanlar.